-In the late 90s, while arguing politics on BBS message boards, I realized an important truth that I've carried with me always:
+In the early 90s, while arguing politics on BBS message boards, I realized an important truth that I've carried with me always:

 When people argue in public, they will almost never convince one another.
 But they do influence the lurkers.

 It's hard to know that these neutral and persuadable lurkers exist.
 They are, by their nature, quiet.
 Very often, though not always, the more vocal a person is, the less likely they are to be convinced.
 So we tend to think everyone who doesn't use a megaphone is just like everyone who does.
 This is not true.

 I think about the topic of persuasion alot.
 I'm a writer.
 It's my job to persuade.
 I also love debate, a casual pastime since childhood.
 Roland makes a wonderful and challenging debate partner to help me better understand what works and what doesn't.
 On top of all that, I've studied mind control, otherwise known as "coercive persuasion" – the ability of manipulators to convince people against their will.